integration-os/sdk/README.md

 console.log(response);
 ```

+## Testing

+Configure the `.env` file based on the `.env.sample` provided with an IntegrationOS Secret Key, Connection Key and Model to test.

 ## Full Documentation

 Please refer to the official IntegrationOS [Documentation](https://docs.integrationos.com/docs/setup) and [API Reference](https://docs.integrationos.com/reference) for more information and Node.js usage examples.